Graviton-Code-Editor/Graviton-App/book/src/extensions.md

 WARNING: This is work in progress.

 At the core, extensions are language-agnostic as long there are is a wrapper for the language.
 Extensions are written in Rust, but because of Rust nature, it  makes it difficult for developers to run their extensions in multiple platforms safely.
-Not FFI can avoid this.
+FFI is not suitable neither.
 Because of this, the Graviton project maintains a wrapper around [Deno](https://deno.land/) that allows extensions to be made in JavaScript/TypeScript.
 Rust extensions are still used for built-in extensions.

 ## Deno extension